 Creative Writing Skills

 Teachers can encourage their students to create their own characters using the game.
 They can decide on the backstory details of their characters as well as what sort of plot the characters will be involved in.
 This gives kids practice in writing and exploring their skill of creativity.
 Who knows?
-Some students may continue to create stories on this video game even after class is over.
+Some students may even develop great stories which they can carry on with even after their classes are over.
+Make sure to visit relevant websites to get more ideas on different Minecraft puzzles and traps!

 Reading Comprehension Skills